How to Get Directory Size in Linux [4 Methods Inside!]

 You can use this command without sudo, as it doesn’t require root privileges to display manual documentation.

-Method #2: Use the tree command
+Method #2: Use the tree Command to Check Directory Size in Linux

-The tree is very versatile, and you can use several flags to modify the output of the command.
+tree is very versatile, and you can use several flags to modify the output of the command.
 For instance, use the following command to see the subdirectories’ sizes in the current directory in a human-readable format:

 # tree -d -h

-# tree -d -h command in linux
+tree -d -h

 You can also pass a directory path to the tree command to view the structure of the directory: